 French Bourgeoisie = refined discretion and proper social networks

 Being bourgeois comes with a lot of rules and responsibilities.
 You are always in the spotlight, representing your family, your social class.
 You have to be prepared, proper and ready at all times.
 And it all needs to look effortless and natural.
 The way you live your life is thought to be a direct result from the education you received from your family: it should be deeply ingrained into you, and there is just no other acceptable way.

 Entertaining is a big part of the social lives of Bourgeois.
 They have dinner parties, organize bridge or tennis tournaments at home… Everything has to be perfect and lots of efforts are invested into “showing off” to guests.
-If you want to learn more about the specific codes of table etiquette and hosting, I strongly recommend you read my lesson.
 Understanding these codes will prove extremely useful when traveling to France and/or to understand French culture.

 - The peasants had little or no formal education, and worked all their lives, which were usually short.

 - The nobles on the contrary had a life of leisure.
 Well, some of them took good care of their farms, and were like businessmen.
 But many of them did nothing but play.
 They knew about the arts, music, literature… enjoyed gourmet foods and wines… Children had tutors… so in the end, that social class held the most of the cultural knowledge of France.

 When cities developed, peasants started to sell their crops to the people there: they became merchants and artisans.
 They started to have money and wanted a different life for their children.
 They got closer to the nobles (who in turn were interested by the money this new class held, specially after the Revolution when so many nobles lost it all), and learnt from them how to enjoy the arts and culture.